DimitarChristoff/mailcheck/README.md

 ```

-`suggested` is an object with the following members:
+`suggested` is an object with the following properties:

     {
       address: 'dimitar',            // the address; part before the @ sign